-Carol Jenkins is a writer, media analyst, commentator, and speaker on media issues, as well as an Emmy-award winning journalist and documentary producer.
-She served as the founding president of the Women’s Media Center but now focuses on the health of women and girls in the U.S. and in developing countries, while serving on the board of The African Medical Research Foundation (AMREF) the largest health organization on the African continent.
+She is also a writer, media analyst, commentator, and speaker on media issues, as well as an Emmy-award winning journalist and documentary producer.
+She served as the founding president of the Women’s Media Center, before focussing on the health of women and girls in the U.S. and in developing countries, while serving on the board of The African Medical Research Foundation (AMREF) the largest health organization on the African continent.

 Ms. Jenkins enjoyed a 30-year, award-winning tenure with several New York City news departments, including 23 years at WNBC-TV, where she co-anchored the pivotal 6 p.m. newscast.
 She was most identified with her reporting of national political stories, including from the floor of Democratic and Republican national conventions that yielded Presidents Carter, Reagan, Bush, and Clinton.
 From South Africa she reported on the release of Nelson Mandela after 27 years in prison, and anchored and co-produced an Emmy-nominated prime time special on apartheid.
 She hosted her own daily talk show, Carol Jenkins Live, on WNYW-TV